"The hardest thing is still to calm myself down when my

 The key is to set limits BEFORE you get angry.
-The minute you start getting angry, it’s a signal to do something.
+The minute you start getting annoyed, it’s a signal to do something.
 No, not yell.
-It’s time to intervene in a positive way to meet everyone's needs so you prevent the irritating behavior.
+It’s time to intervene in a positive way to meet everyone's needs, including your own!

 But what if despite your best efforts something happens that pushes you over the edge?

 1. If necessary, intervene to move a child out of danger.
 And, of course, tend to anyone who is crying or hurt.
 But don't open your mouth to the child you want to scream at.
 Whatever comes out will make you sorry later.
 Bite your tongue.
 Just focus on making sure everyone is safe.